visiologyofficial/vixtract/docker/vixtract/README.md

 ## 8. Current limitations and known issues

 * The main limitation in this build is JupyterHub implementation in a container.
-It does no use conda enviroments as on host installation.
+It does not use conda enviroments as on host installation.
 So, you are limited to one env for Python and one kernel for Jupyter notebooks.
 The better approach here is DockerSpawner with separate Docker container for every env: https://github.com/jupyterhub/jupyterhub-deploy-docker

 * It is impossible to use LDAP and local user accounts in JupyterHub simultaneously.